PAN001/All-CNN/README.md

 Glorot & Bengio (2010) proposed a formula for estimating the standard deviation on the basis of the number of input and output channels of the layers under assumption of no non-linearity between layers.

 Layer-sequential unit-variance (LSUV) initialization is a data-driven weights initialization that extends the orthonormal initialization Saxe et al. (2014) to an iterative procedure.
+The proposed scheme can be viewed as an orthonormal initialization combined with batch normalization performed only on the first mini-batch.
 There are two main steps:

 1. First, fill the weights with Gaussian noise with unit variance.
-2. Second, decompose them to orthonormal basis with QR or SVD- decomposition and replace weights with one of the components.
+2. Second, decompose them to orthonormal basis with QR or SVD-decomposition and replace weights with one of the components.
+3. Third, estimate output variance of each convolution and inner product layer and scale the weight to make variance equal to one.

 ![](https://leanote.com/api/file/getImage?fileId=59dbf6c1ab6441555200040c)